AJAY4542/NEWS-WEBSITE-WITH-API/README.md

+#api is slow so try it on your pc
 NEWZ BITE - News Web App
 NEWZ BITE is a dynamic news web app that delivers up-to-date articles on a variety of topics like AI, Finance, and Politics.
 It features a modern user interface and allows users to search for news articles easily.